Idi Othman Guda

-Idi Othman Guda (4th Sarkin Yakin Ningi) (August 1945 – January 2015) He was a senator in the Fourth Federal Republic of Nigeria (1999 to 2003).
+Idi Othman Guda (August 1945 – January 2015) was a senator in the Fourth Federal Republic of Nigeria (1999 to 2003).
 He held the offices of Deputy-Chairman Senate Committee on Sports and Youth Development, Chairman Senate Committee on Environment, Member Senate Committee on Rules and Procedure, Education, Power & Steel, Senate Services.
 He was elected for Bauchi Central Constituency of Bauchi State as a Member of the People's Democratic Party.

-He served at the following positions before being elected as a Senator.

-Sole Administrator, Tangale-Waja Local Government January, 1986 - 30th June, 1986.

-Chairman/Administrator, Darazo Local Government July, 1986 - December, 1986.

-Chairman/Administrator, Ningi Local Government December, 1986 - January, 1988.